 - Chamber of Commerce Relocation Guide

-Memorize your pawprint and password — they allow you to register for classes, request transcripts online, check grades, access email and more.
+Memorize your user name and password — they allow you to register for classes, request transcripts online, check grades, access email and more.

-- Activate your pawprint - Log in to myZou with the PawPrint and Temporary Password your received via email from Graduate Admissions.
-During your first log in, you will be required to create your own official password.
+- Activate your MU account by creating a password with the user name you received via email from Graduate Admissions.
 (You don't have to be on campus to do this.)

-- Access your email with your pawprint and password
+- Access your email with your user name and password

 - You may also be able to personalize your university email address